shubhang93/kotlin.sequelize/README.md

 ## Motivation
 * Heavily Inspired by yesql, a Clojure library :heart: :heart: .
-* SQL in itself is an extremely matured DSL and providing wrappers around SQL to query data can sometimes be a cumbersome process.The real beauty of sql lies in joins which feels very fluent when written as a query.
+* SQL in itself is an extremely matured DSL and providing wrappers around SQL to query data can sometimes be a cumbersome process.
+The real beauty of sql lies in joins which feels very fluent when written as SQL queries.
 * Most of the common REST API(s) return a stringified list of maps, which in my SQL can be viewed as a bunch records.
-* Testability, your queries can be writing in .sql files with full syntax highlighting support and can be tested on live database instances.
+* Testability, your queries can be written in .sql files with full syntax highlighting support and can be tested on live database instances without having to run your complete backend system.
-* Many modern IDE(s) come with a database extension, which allow you to directly run queries from your IDE.
+* Many modern IDE(s) come with a database extension, which allow you to directly run queries from your IDE(s).

 ## What this library does not offer
 * Type checking of your result set, everything returned by this library is a list of maps.